TurtleEngr/gitproj/doc/user-doc/config.md

 ## gpCheckFileNames; -NA; gitproj.hook.check-file-names; (true)

-If true, only these chacters can be used in file and directory names:
+If true, only these characters can be used in file and directory names:
 \[-\_.a-zA-z0-9\]

 ## gpCheckInRaw; -NA; gitproj.hook.check-in-raw; (true)

-If true, files in the top raw/ dir will not be alloed in the git repository.
+If true, files in the top raw/ dir will not be allowed in the git repository.
 The files should have been ignored with the rule in .gitignore, but maybe someone "forced" the add.